 Farmers market managers play an invaluable role in the success of a farmers market.
 And although they oversee many important aspects to market operations, they often receive very little training for how to perform their job.
 New York Farmers Market Federation compiled an extensive training guide to help new market managers understand their role and how to excel as a manager.
 Click here to access the guide.

-USDA Farmers Market and Local Food Funding Opportunities
+USDA Farmers Market & Local Food Funding Opportunities

 Farmers Market Promotion Program – to assist in the development, improvement, and expansion of domestic direct-to-consumer outlets like farmers markets, community supported agriculture (CSAs), roadside stands, agritourism, internet sales, and other forms of direct marketing.